TV Buying Guide

-TV makers use these higher numbers to describe the effective refresh rate: a made-up figure that's supposed to represent the motion blur improvement of the refresh rate combined with other technologies like a blinking backlight.
-So, Samsung's Motion Rate 120 is actually 60Hz, and Motion Rate 240 is 120Hz; Sony's Motionflow XR 960 is 120Hz.
+The true screen refresh rate maxes out at 120Hz.
+But TV makers sometimes use higher numbers to describe the “effective” refresh rate: a made-up figure that's supposed to represent the motion blur improvement of the refresh rate combined with other technologies like a blinking backlight.
+So, Samsung's Motion Rate 120 is actually 60Hz and Motion Rate 240 is 120Hz; Sony's Motionflow XR 960 is 120Hz.

 Smart TV features

 Nearly all new TVs have built-in Wi-Fi, apps for streaming, and voice control compatibility.
 It might just come down to which streaming interface you prefer.
 New for 2021, Sony TVs are using a Google TV software platform which offers a well-organized way to find just the show or movie you want across all your streaming services.